An expanded public library system will provide for neighborhoods outside Central Austin

 The six-story Austin Public Library located in Downtown Austin provides many more free resources to the community.

-But the Austin Public Library says with all the population growth Austin has experienced in the past few years, public library spaces need to catch up.
+But the Austin Public Library said with all the population growth Austin has experienced in the past few years, public library spaces need to catch up.

-"We've been starting to draw to lagged behind other large cities in terms of the amount of space that libraries have in our communities, which makes it harder to serve this growing and dynamic city,” Johnson said.
+"We've been starting to draw, to lag behind other large cities in terms of the amount of space that libraries have in our communities, which makes it harder to serve this growing and dynamic city,” Johnson said.

-Austin City Council approved a new strategic plan on Thursday, which will include a new mission, vision statement and a facilities plan to improve library spaces across the City.
+The Austin City Council approved a new strategic plan on Thursday, which will include a new mission statement, vision statement and a facilities plan to improve library spaces across the city.

 "Although we about five and a half years ago opened this beautiful downtown central library, we haven't added any new branches in our neighborhoods in over two decades,” Johnson said.